 A member of the Ouachita class of 1967, Sharon and her family have been faithful and generous supporters of Ouachita Baptist University.
 Sharon grew up in Little Rock, where she graduated from Little Rock Central High School in 1964.
 She married Johnny Heflin (OBU class of 1967) the summer after they graduated from Ouachita.
 They were married 39 years and have two sons, Jay (OBU class of 1993) and Marc (OBU class of 1995).
 Jay and his wife, Andrea (’94), have two children, Ben and Anna.
 Marc and his wife, Billie (’94), are the parents of two daughters, Grace and Sarah.

 The Heflins have been gracious benefactors of Ouachita.
-Heflin Plaza was dedicated this summer in memory of Johnny Heflin, former chairman of the Ouachita Board of Trustees and a prominent Little Rock businessman, and in honor of the Heflin family.
+Heflin Plaza was dedicated in 2010 in memory of Johnny Heflin, former chairman of the Ouachita Board of Trustees and a prominent Little Rock businessman, and in honor of the Heflin family.
 During the dedication service, Sharon told the crowd, “There are many aspects of Ouachita that we could point to as important in our lives.
 However, with us it comes down to the simple statement, ‘Ouachita means the world to our family.’

 “Ouachita has helped us to provide a world of opportunities for our family and many others,” she added.
 “We are thankful to be able to support Ouachita as she continues to support so many.”